 Your nutrition has a big impact on your sleep quality.
 Minimizing caffeine, alcohol, and nicotine before sleeping seems logical.
 But less known, avoid having heavy and late dinner.
-Sugar and carbohydrates reduce quality of deep sleep.
-Go for a light dinner, without quick sugars and red meat which are the foods that take the longest time to digest.
+Eat a light dinner, avoiding very sweet foods and red meat which are the foods that take the longest time to digest.

-Do not eat within four to six hours prior to the time you want to sleep.
+Do not eat within four to six hours of the time you want to sleep.

 Be physically active

-The more you exercise, the more your body will have to spend time in deep sleep to regenerate.
-It has been proven that daily exercise allows people to sleep better and stay in deep sleep longer.
+The more you do sport the more your body will have to spend time in deep sleep to regenerate.
+It has been proven that daily exercise allows people to sleep better and stay longer in deep sleep.
 Do 20 to 30 minutes of exercise a day.
-However, exercising just before bed could interfere with your schedule.
+However, exercising just before bed could interfere with your sleep schedule.
 Try to exercise daily at least three hours before you go to bed.